cortsf/jkl/README.md

 - The user doesn't mind automatically generated commit messages.
 Uses other tools for anything else.
 - The user benefits from having some quick shortcuts only to perform the most common/repetitive tasks on a dotfiles repo.
 Uses other tools for anything else.

+Some flexibility could be added in the future, but the idea is to keep this tool as dumb and simple as possible.
+Check [#7](https://github.com/cortsf/jkl/issues/7)

 # Usage

 ``` bash